Selective school: Western Australia

-In Western Australia, selective secondary education (officially named Gifted and Talented Education (GATE)) is operated by the Western Australian Department of Education through the Gifted and Talented Selective Entrance Programs for Year 7, and subject to limited placement availability for year-levels upward to Year 11.
+In Western Australia, selective secondary education (officially named Gifted and Talented Education (GATE)) is operated by the Western Australian Department of Education through the Gifted and Talented Selective Entrance Programs for Year 7, and subject to limited placement availability for year-levels upward to Year 10.
 All applicants are required to sit the Academic Selective Entrance Test and possibly complete combined interviews, auditions and/or workshops depending on the program(s) applied for.
 The programs are categorized into three strands: academic, language, and arts.
 Eighteen state schools participate in the Gifted and Talented Programs, each specializing in one of the strands.
 All participating schools are partially selective and partially local intake, with the exception of Perth Modern School which is fully selective.

 United Kingdom

-Most schools in the UK are now comprehensive schools, which are non-selective.

-However, there are still 164 grammar schools in several counties of England, which select pupils either on the basis of an Eleven-plus examination, by an internally set and moderated examination, or by both.
-There are no selective state schools in Scotland or Wales, however some of their independent schools may require an entrance test to gain admission.
+Most government funded secondary schools in the UK are comprehensive schools, which are non-selective.
+However, there are still 163 grammar schools in several counties of England, which select pupils either on the basis of an eleven-plus examination, by an internally set and moderated examination, or by both.
+There are no selective state schools in Scotland or Wales, however private schools located there typically require an entrance test to gain admission.

-Some formerly Grant Maintained schools were selective by means of exams, tests, interviews; or a combination of all three.
-Three notable examples of highly selective Grant Maintained schools were St Olave's Grammar School, The John Fisher School in Surrey and The London Oratory School in Fulham, London.

-These Local Education Authorities continue to maintain a fully selective education system:
+Grammar school areas and groups as identified by the Education (Grammar School Ballots) Regulations 1998: